rluu/pricechartingtool/doc/README.txt

 system rotation plane).
 In regular Lahiri, Chitra wobbles around 180 deg and the two-dimensional plane of planetary longitudes wobbles around the Vishnunabhi plane.

+(3) Surya Siddhanta calculations.
+These calculations for the planet locations differ from the actual formulas and observations from the Swiss Ephemeris.
+It is said that Surya Siddhanta takes into account the subtle (energy) bodies of the planets, which at any point may be ahead or behind the actual physical body of the planet.

 I do not yet have the calculations and formulas for these ayanamsas so it is not currently implemented in this application.